varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 	Execute arbitrary programs

 :ref:`ref_param_vcc_allow_inline_c`
-        Allow inline C in VCL, which would any C code from VCL to be executed by Varnish.
+        Allow inline C in VCL, which would allow any C code from VCL to be executed by Varnish.

 Furthermore you may want to look at and lock down: